 5. Everyone speaks English but not everyone is helpful.

 I owe a thank you to all the Icelanders who didn’t require me to learn how to pronounce Eyjafjallajökull.
 Every person we met spoke English fluently, so getting around is easy.
 However, degrees of helpfulness and friendliness covered the entire spectrum from a few wonderful Icelanders to several who seemed like grouches.
-Maybe I had bad luck, but I wasn’t feeling overwhelmingly welcomed.
-Even people in the tourism industry (hotel staff, etc.) were a bit brusque at times.
+Maybe I had bad luck, but I wasn’t feeling overwhelmingly welcomed (who can blame them with all these tourists?)